 Prioritize quality images

 In physical stores, shoppers are able to touch the product, turn it over, judge its size and weight or ask questions to evaluate the product.
-In an ecommerce store, the content featured on the product page needs to re-create this experience.
+In an eCommerce store, the content featured on the product page needs to re-create this experience.

-Images are the most effective tool in re-creating that experience.
+Product images are the most effective tool in re-creating that experience.
 Include pictures that showcase the product at different angles and with high quality resolution that allows the shopper to zoom in and feel as if they are right there with the product.
 Including an image in context, with a person or other recognizable item, can quickly communicate the relative size.

 A product description explains what the product is (features) and why it is worth purchasing (benefits).